How to Write an Impressive Letter of Intent (+ Tips and Examples)

 Do I need to send a letter of intent for a job?

-It depends.
-If you’re applying for a specific job from a job board or company website, you should include a cover letter written for that specific position, using keywords from the job description.
+If you’re applying for a specific job from a job board or company website, you should include a cover letter written for that specific position using keywords from the job description.

-If you’re reaching out to a company that caught your interest, expressing interest to a recruiter, or touching base with a person that could refer you, you need to send a letter of interest.
+If you’re reaching out to a company that caught your interest, expressing interest to a recruiter, or touching base with a person who could refer you, you need to send a letter of intent.

 Should I include a resume with my letter of intent?